 - An invitation to visit the NIH campus for a two-day award program where residents meet with NIMH leadership, investigators and clinical fellows to learn about the unique resources and research conducted in the IRP.

-- An opportunity to present a short talk about their own research if desired.
+- An opportunity to present a poster about their own research.

 We appreciate your assistance in identifying the next generation of researchers in psychiatry.
 If you have any questions, please do not hesitate to contact Joyce Chung, M.D. at 301 443 8466 or email@example.com